 The Company has utilized internal resources in assessing the Year 2000 issue and has not employed outside consultants to assist.
 There have been no material expenditures related to identifying, assessing or remediating Year 2000 compliance issues, nor does the Company expect to incur any material expenditures related to this issue.
-As of the date of this report, the Company has identified lease pool equipment requiring approximately \$10,000 of expenditures to become Year 2000 compatible.
+The Company has identified lease pool equipment requiring approximately \$15,000 of expenditures to become Year 2000 compatible.